-The FDA has granted an emergency use authorization for the rheumatoid arthritis drug baricitinib (Olumiant) to treat COVID-19 in some cases.
+The FDA has authorized the rheumatoid arthritis drug baricitinib (Olumiant) to treat COVID-19 in some cases.
 Baricitinib is a pill that seems to work against COVID-19 by reducing inflammation and having antiviral activity.
-The FDA states baricitinib may be used in people who are hospitalized with COVID-19 who are on mechanical ventilators or need supplemental oxygen.
+Baricitinib may be used in people who are hospitalized with COVID-19 who are on mechanical ventilators or need supplemental oxygen.

-Several monoclonal antibody medications are available.
-These include sotrovimab and a combination of two antibodies called casirivimab and imdevimab.
 These drugs are used to treat mild to moderate COVID-19 in people who have a higher risk of developing serious illness due to COVID-19.
-Treatment involves a single intravenous infusion given in an outpatient setting.
+Treatment involves a single infusion given by a needle in the arm (intravenously) in an outpatient setting.
 To be most effective, these medications need to be given soon after COVID-19 symptoms start and prior to hospitalization.

 The U.S. National Institutes of Health has recommended the corticosteroid dexamethasone for people hospitalized with severe COVID-19 who are on supplemental oxygen or need mechanical ventilation.
 Other corticosteroids, such as prednisone, methylprednisolone or hydrocortisone, may be used if dexamethasone isn't available.

-The FDA has also granted emergency use authorization for convalescent plasma therapy with high antibody levels to treat COVID-19.
+The FDA has also authorized convalescent plasma therapy with high antibody levels to treat COVID-19.
 Convalescent plasma is blood donated by people who've recovered from COVID-19.
 Convalescent plasma with high antibodies may be used to treat some hospitalized people ill with COVID-19 who are either early in their illness or who have weakened immune systems.